 Whitefish has a secret season

 Locals and long-time Montana fans will tell you Autumn is their favorite season.
 Fall is a great time for a week or weekend getaway in Whitefish Montana.
 Larches, that are unique to this area are a conifer tree, that turns colors in Fall.
 They turn a shade of luminescent gold in fall and stand out beautifully against the blue-green tall pines and is a pretty sight to see.
 The show was just starting when I was there at the beginning of Fall, the secret season of Whitefish.
 I wish I could have stayed longer to witness the larches get to their peak fall colors.
 Have to make a return trip for sure!

 During autumn the weather is still sunny, daytime temperatures were in the high 60 and the evening a chilly yet cozy 50s.
 The town was uncrowded, peaceful and relaxed.
 Not too many tourists, just the few that were in on the secret.
 Fewer tourists also mean great deals at the hotels and lodges in the area.
 While Summer and Winter are a popular time to visit, Fall is a great time to visit Whitefish, MT!

 Best things to do in Whitefish, Montana

 Nestled in the foothills of the Rocky Mountains, Whitefish is a romantic resort town.
 If you watch ABC’s hit romance reality series Batchelor, you might recognize some places from Whitefish from one of the episodes that was shot here.
 You can easily spend a week or a long weekend wandering around town, checking out the food scene and enjoying craft cocktails.
-There really is plenty to do in Whitefish, MT!
+There really is plenty of things to do in Whitefish, MT!
 I was pleasantly surprised at the amazing array of food choices in town especially vegetarian food in Whitefish Montana was easy to find everywhere.
 Your days in Whitefish, Montana can be as adventures or easy and laid-back you want.